-Add an Enterprise license to Vault, Consul, or Nomad with environment variables, a license file, or a configuration value.
+Add an Enterprise license to Vault, Consul, Nomad, or Boundary with environment variables, a license file, or a configuration value.

 Use Consul’s redundancy zones to provide high availability in the case of server failure through the Enterprise feature of autopilot.